-Any retaliation against a person for filing a harassment/discrimination charge or making a harassment/discrimination complaint is prohibited.
-Retaliation occurs when adverse action is taken against an individual who, reports a concern about potential illegal or unethical conduct or a violation of Stanislaus County's policies or procedures.
+Retaliation against an individual who reports, files a complaint, or assists in the investigation of a complaint or otherwise opposes conduct the individual reasonably believes to be harassment, discrimination, or retaliation, is prohibited.
+Retaliation occurs when adverse action is taken against an individual specifically for reporting a concern about an unlawful employment practice.
 Employees (supervisors, co-workers and management) found to be retaliating against another employee shall be subject to disciplinary action up to, and including, termination.